jacopotarantino/crowdfunding/readme.txt

 * Works both as a donation plugin and a Crowdfunding plugin.
 * Easy to theme and integrate into your own site which uses Easy Digital Downloads.

+**Compatible Themes**

+The first compatible theme that has been released is called "Fundify" from AppThemer.com

 == Languages ==

 Currently AppThemer Crowdfunding as been translated into the following languages: